AdamSobieski/Nifty/CONTRIBUTING.md

 4. Exploring learner, domain, and pedagogical models and modules and in the context of interoperation with the Microsoft Bot Framework.
 5. Implementing a rough-draft dialog system of an intelligent tutoring system in the Microsoft Bot Framework style.
 6. Your ideas for contributions and tasks are welcomed.

+## Near-term Questions

+1.Should the Nifty project utilize a message queueing service technology for `Nifty.Messaging` and `Nifty.Messaging.Events`?
+If so, which one?
+There are [Azure messaging services](https://azure.microsoft.com/en-us/solutions/messaging-services/#products), [ActiveMQ](https://activemq.apache.org/components/nms/), and [other solutions](https://en.wikipedia.org/wiki/Message_queuing_service) to consider.

 # Have a Question, Comment, Idea or Discussion Topic?